jimsmart/chapi/README.md

 You must provide a valid Companies House API key.

+### Get an API key

 1. [Register a user account with Companies House](https://developer.companieshouse.gov.uk/developer/signin).
 2. Follow [these instructions](https://developer.companieshouse.gov.uk/api/docs/index/gettingStarted/apikey_authorisation.html) to get a key.

+#### Keeping your key secret

-3. Either use the key directly in your code, as shown above — or keep it from inside your code by stashing it externally in your `.zshrc` (or equivalent), for example:
+Either use the key directly in your code, as shown above — or, preferably, keep it outside your code by stashing it externally in your `.zshrc` (or equivalent), for example:

 ```bash
 export COMPANIES_HOUSE_API_KEY=your_Companies_House_API_key